trent-fisher/zap_training_docs/src/crm/leads.md

 - **Not Interested** (Lead Qualification)
 - **Interested** (Contact)

 **Note:** The full State Machine contains many more statuses that become relevant as deals progress through the sales pipeline.
-The Leads module focuses on the early stages up to "Interested."
+The Leads page focuses on the early stages up to "Interested."

 ### Moving a Lead Status